 The Vision of SRSO is to foster a framework of grassroots institutions in villages located in 695 Union Councils of 15 Districts in Sindh, to harness the potential lying within the communities to help themselves.

 SRSO works to release the potential abilities, skills and knowledge of rural men and women, to enable them to articulate their aspirations and to effectively marshal the resources they need to meet their identified needs.
-The purpose is poverty alleviation - enabling people to break the cycle of poverty, which begins with lack of opportunity, extends to the well-known miseries of economic and nutritional poverty and leads new generations to endure the same conditions.
+The purpose is poverty alleviation for sustainable development through the provision of necessary resources and tools that will empower rural communities - enabling people to break the cycle of poverty, which begins with lack of opportunity, extends to the well-known miseries of economic and nutritional poverty and leads new generations to endure the same conditions.
 The process is social mobilization - bringing people together on new terms for a common purpose.
 The conceptual tools are 'social guidance' (recruiting local men and women who will take on a leadership role), advocacy, capacity building and awareness raising.
 The programmatic tools are training, support to institutions, micro-credit, infrastructure development, natural resource management and 'productive linkages'.